Creative Pacific for Sustainable Development

 As part of its normative actions, UNESCO has been promoting the 2005 Convention for the Protection and Promotion of the Diversity of Cultural Expressions in the Pacific region.
 The 2005 Convention is about the cultural goods and services of contemporary expressions.

-The First Regional Cultural Statistics Meeting was held in Suva in 2011 in cooperation with SPC and UIS in order to discuss how to take account of the specificities of the Pacific region in the application of the UNESCO Framework for Cultural Statistics (2009) to develop cultural statistics in the region.
+The First Regional Cultural Statistics Meeting was held in Suva in 2011 in cooperation with SPC and UNESCO Institute of Statistics (UIS) to discuss the application of the UNESCO Framework for Cultural Statistics (2009) to develop cultural statistics in Pacific SIDS.